hawkthorne/hawkthorne-journey/README.md

 ## Releasing a new version

-We release a new version of Journey to the Center of Hawkthorne about every two weeks.
 To create a release, open a pull request from the `master` branch to the `release` branch.
 You should never commit directly to the `release` branch.

 ## License